EiriasValar/FF4FE-Tracker/README.md

 - Possibly de-value characters when the flags make them irrelevant (e.g. Cparty:1)
 - Type-to-filter random objective selection
 - Shops:
-    - Text entry and display for Other
     - Proper shop item lists for Svanilla and Sshuffle
+    - Close the Shop Other textarea onBlur (without breaking the toggle)
 - Wacky flags!
     - Afflicted - no heal potions in shops
     - Kleptomania - nothing of value in weapon and armour shops (but maybe accessories?)